In a sign the virus is contained, China schedules big political meetings for late May

 It wasn’t clear whether that meant the meetings would use video conferencing rather than going ahead in person, as usual.
 The Standing Committee meeting held this week was a mixture of the two, with Beijing members attending in person and those outside the capital joining remotely.

-While most of China is returning to life as normal — some areas faster than others — the capital of Beijing continues to be under tight restrictions ahead of the politically significant meetings.
+While most of China is returning to life as normal — some areas faster than others — the capital, Beijing, continues to be under tight restrictions ahead of the politically significant meetings.

-All people arriving into Beijing must undergo a quarantine period as long as 21 days, and the national borders remain closed to all foreign citizens.
+All people arriving in Beijing must undergo a quarantine period of as long as 21 days, and the national borders remain closed to foreign citizens.

-Even after declaring victory over the virus, which began at the end of last year in the central province of Hubei, China has experienced secondary waves of infections as its citizens have returned from countries hit by the epidemic, especially from Iran, Italy and most recently, Russia.
+Even after declaring victory over the virus, which began at the end of last year in the central province of Hubei, China has experienced secondary waves of infection as its citizens have returned from countries hit by the epidemic, especially from Iran, Italy and, most recently, Russia.

 But now, with hospitals and quarantine centers set up on the northern border with Russia, authorities appear confident that they can manage the contagion.